thegetty/quire-docs/content/docs-v1/troubleshooting.md

 4. Run `quire preview`

 If the error persists try allocating more memory by repeating Step 3 with a larger number.
-Up to half a GB less than your total memory.
+To a maximum of about a half a GB less than your total memory.

 **Note:** setting the `NODE_OPTIONS` in this way will only persist as long as you have the same command-line session running.
-You will need to use the above `export`/`$env` command each time you start a close and re-open the command-line shell to work on your large project.
+You will need to use the above `export`/`$env` command each time you close and re-open the command-line shell to work on your large project.